guettli/IUA/README.md

 * A owns B
 * B reports to A

-The attentive reader might notice that I don't make a distinction between what A or B is.
-It could be a person, a role, a department, a team, a tool, a service ...

 There was a time when I was new and completely clueless.
 I remember this very well.